Noura Erakat: Activism and advocacy

-Erakat has been criticized for her consistent refusal to explicitly condemn Hamas—while emphasizing Israeli responsibility.
-In a U.S. Committee on Education and the Workforce investigation into Rutgers University's response to antisemitism and its failure to protect Jewish students, Erakat was mentioned by Committee Chair Virginia Foxx as having a "well-documented history of anti-Israel, antisemitic, and pro-terrorism conduct and engaging with terrorists".
-The committee accused Erakat of justifying kidnapping of civilians as a "military tactic" and accusing President Biden of supporting "Israel's genocidal warfare."
+Erakat was also interviewed and featured in the film Seeds for Liberation by award-winning director Matthew Solomon.
+The film discusses the Free Palestine movement.

+On September 16, 2026, Erakat and several other people attended a public commission hearing in Palm Beach County, Florida in order to protest the county's over $1 billion investments in Israel Bonds; after being reportedly denied the full time they had been allotted to speak, they were taken away by local law enforcement.
+She was briefly arrested on charges of trespassing before being released on bail later that day.
+“I wanted the comment on the budget.
+It was my constitutional right...
+I was told I need to leave the room.
+I was never told I was arrested before I was rough-handled by two officers who placed handcuffs on me, on purpose, very tight, who began to rough-handle me, to spread my legs to search me, and to explain that this is what happens when you don’t listen.”

 Awards and recognition

 Erakat has been recognized with numerous awards for her activity and her writing.

 Her book Justice for Some received widespread critical acclaim and was a finalist for the Palestine Book Awards in 2019.

 In 2021, she received the Law for the People Award from the National Lawyers Guild for her work in advancing international human rights and justice in the Palestinian context.

 In 2022, Erakat was named a Freedom Scholar by the Marguerite Casey Foundation and the Group Health Foundation, an honor recognizing scholars who advance social, economic, and educational justice.

 In March 2025 Erakat received the Amnesty International Chair Award from the University of Ghent, Belgium.